Ruby on Rails: Level II

 - Sign out users

 In the Rails I course, you learned how to connect models using one-to-many associations.
-More sophisticated apps also have many-to-many relationships between models.
-For example, users of a movie review app might have many favorite movies.
-And movies will conversely have many users who fave them.
-Because these sorts of relationships are so common, Rails has conventions to help you manage them.
+More sophisticated apps also have many-to-many associations between models.
+For example, if you're building a movie review app, a user could have many favorite movies.
+And conversely, a movie will have many fans.
+Because these sorts of associations are so common, Rails has powerful conventions to help you manage them.

-- Design a rich many-to-many association that ties users to their movie reviews using a join model
+- Design a rich many-to-many association that connects a user to their movie reviews using a join model and a form

-- Run queries across the relationships to list the movies a user has reviewed and faved
+- Traverse the associations to list the movies a user has reviewed and faved, for example

-- Name associations to make your code more expressive
+- Name associations to better express your domain

 - Customize routes to handle scenarios beyond the basic resource routes